IsantePlus/reports-UI/README.md

 * Make a backup of your current reports backend.php, backendAddon.php, banner.php, bannerbody.php, index.php, splash.php files (so you can easily reverse this if anything get broken :)).
 All files are located in the root directory of the reports app
 * Copy the entire content of this repo into your root directory.
 This should replace the files listed above as well as create an "openmrs" directory
 * cd into "openmrs" and make "tmp" and "isante_bridge.json" writable
 * Open "isante_bridge.json" in a text editor and change value of "url" to that of your openmrs installation and save.
-Example below: https://52.37.13.123:8080 should be your openmrs setup
+Example below: replace https://52.37.13.123:8080 should be your openmrs url

 ```
 {